📅 Post Updated: February 14, 2026

 Q: What’s the difference between Comet and Dia Browser?

-A: Comet (by Perplexity) focuses on aggressive agentic automation—the AI can actually navigate websites and take actions for you.
-Dia (by The Browser Company) emphasizes smooth, contextual intelligence with custom ‘skills’ for workflows, prioritizing user experience over raw automation power.
-Comet wins for research and autonomous actions but has more reliability issues.
-Dia wins for daily productivity and polish.
-Both are free; choose based on whether you want aggressive automation (Comet) or refined productivity (Dia).
+A: Comet (by Perplexity) focuses on aggressive agentic automation — the AI can actually navigate websites and take actions for you.
+Dia (by The Browser Company, now owned by Atlassian for $610M) emphasizes smooth, contextual intelligence with custom ‘skills’ for workflows.
+Comet wins for research and autonomous actions.
+Dia wins for memory features, daily productivity, and polish.
+With Atlassian’s backing, Dia is positioned to dominate enterprise team workflows through Jira/Confluence integration.
+Both are free; choose based on whether you want aggressive automation (Comet) or refined productivity with enterprise backing (Dia).

 Q: Can I use Chrome extensions in Comet Browser?